Camphul/Trampoline/docs/README.md

 - `trampoline.security.authentication.emailIdentification`: use email instead of username for authorization, defaults to `false`
 - `trampoline.security.jwt.secret`: jwt signing secret, default is trampolineSecret
 - `trampoline.security.jwt.tokenTimeout`: timeout property of jwt, default is 3600
-- `trampoline.security.jwt.authPath`: auth basepath for authorizing and refreshing tokens, default is /auth
+- `trampoline.security.jwt.web.baseMapping`: auth basepath for authorizing and refreshing tokens, default is /auth

 We also provide two example properties files: